 = $15,775 Final system cost

 The PV panels are connected to the electricity grid through your home’s utility meter.
 Electricity generated by your PV system is used by your home first, and any extra is fed back into the grid.
 Electricity that you put back into the grid is counted as a credit (approximately 12-13 cents per kWh generated) against cloudy days when the PV system might not satisfy your home’s energy demands.

 VT Statewide Solar Adder

-1 System performance varies depending on orientation of roof to true south, slope angle of roof, and any shading that your site may have.
-Typical performance for a 5kWh roof top system in Vermont is 450kWh per month on average.
+1 System performance varies depending on the orientation of roof to true south, the slope angle of the roof, and any shading that your site may have.
+Typical performance for a 5kWh rooftop system in Vermont is 450kWh per month on average.

 3 See the RERC’s Vermont Small Scale Renewable Energy Incentive Program FAQ page for more details.